-The robots are coming.
-Not to take our jobs, but to enhance them.
-AI will make supply chain jobs smarter, faster and stronger.
-The rapid digitization of the supply chain calls for resilient, agile and skilled talent that can keep pace.
-However, a global talent shortage across all industries is predicted to strike by 2030, leaving roughly $8.5 trillion in annual revenues on the table.
 Supply chain organizations rally behind their HR leaders, supply chain directors and managers to find the workforce of the future.
-One option is to deploy a recruitment campaign and hire outside your organization, but that’s not your only choice.
-By investing in a strategic upskilling and reskilling program, you can beat the odds and help your organization thrive to 2030 and beyond.
-The choice is yours — but it’s not an easy decision to make.
-Here, you can explore why upskilling and reskilling are vital to the future of your supply chain business and how you can gain buy-in from your leadership team.
+One option is to deploy a recruitment campaign and hire outside the organization, but that’s not the only choice.
+By investing in a strategic upskilling and reskilling program, it's possible to beat the odds and thrive to 2030 and beyond.
+Here, explore why upskilling and reskilling are vital to the future of supply chains and how to gain buy-in from leadership.

 Understand upskilling and reskilling for supply chain

 Upskilling and reskilling the supply chain workforce means creating sustainable talent that fills critical skill gaps.
-It’s about investing in your people.
-Upskilling is teaching your team the new supply chain skills they need to do their current jobs better.
+It’s about investing in people.
+Upskilling is teaching team members the new supply chain skills they need to do their current jobs better.
 And reskilling is training employees to take on brand new jobs within your organization.

-All the technological advancements affecting supply chain management jobs demand that you find employees with the right talent.
+All the technological advancements affecting supply chain management jobs demand employees with the right talent.
 For example, technical skills include employees the ability to work in AI-related roles; master supply chain data analytics; and navigate risk management, optimization and automation.
 Leadership skills include problem-solving, developing interpersonal relationships, critical thinking and emotional intelligence.

 It’s essential to find a balanced talent pool that can work with robots and people simultaneously.
 This type of talent requires flexibility and resilience created by upskilling workers.

-Why upskilling and reskilling matter for the future of your organization
+Why upskilling and reskilling matter

 Some leading organizations believe the way to reduce the gap is to hire new talent.
 The Adecco Group finds that 66% of its 2,000 C-suite executives surveyed plan to “buy” the talent they need for the rise of AI.
 However, hiring new talent isn’t going to stop change from happening.